mphojames9/tic-tac-toe/README.md

 that we can then put together to create a complete game.
 This process of decomposition and synthesis, breaking something down and putting it back together, is absolutely essential to programming.

-* This was a great achievement for my skill developementas a bigginer
+* This was a great achievement for my skill developementas a beginner

 ## About game
 * The game is AI powered, meaning that you can play against the computer with any difficulty level of your choice.